 Goal What do we want to accomplish?
 Example: Food and beverages will not be used as a reward for students.
-Action Steps What activities need to happen? a) Provide teachers with list of non-food reward examples. b) Discuss changes at back-to-school staff training. c) Follow-up mid-year to discuss challenges and determine additional communication needed.
-Timeline Start dates Before the beginning of next school year.
-Measurement How is progress measured? - Verbal check-ins with staff to ensure compliance. - Teacher survey at end of school year.
+Action Steps What activities need to happen? a) Provide teachers with list of non-food reward examples. b) Discuss changes at back-toschool staff training. c) Follow-up mid-year to discuss challenges and determine additional communication Timeline Start dates Before the beginning of next school year.
+MeasurementHow is progressmeasured?-Verbal check-inswith staff to ensurecomplianceTeacher survey atend of school year.
 Lead Person Principal Stakeholders Who will be involved and/or impacted?
 Teachers, staff, students Meeting Goal?
-Yes Offer an increased variety of fresh fruits and vegetables and vegetables to our menus Beginning of next school year Visual checks for fresh ffv on serving line Survey students on enjoyment of ffv ffv=fresh fruits & vegetables Food Service Manager Yes, working with our new FSMC Increased knowledge of nutrition program for school staff school nutrition program guidelines Professional development day Follow up teacher survey/email to ensure the information about the SNP has been provided and if they desire additional information about the program.
-Principal & Food & Nutrition Team Teachers and Staff In progress Encourage consumption of healthy choices Every day of school year Increase or decrease of participation on days new items are introduced Visual observation during meal service times Principal & Staff members Students, staff and teachers Yes, working with our new fsmc
+Yes Offer an increased variety of fresh fruits and vegetables needed.a. work with FSMC to add fresh fruitsand vegetables to our menusb. discusses hurdles in providing freshoptions including IW & seasonalproducec.
+Follow up weekly to ensure freshquality produce is being delivered andoffered for service Beginning of next school year Visual checks for fresh ffv on serving line Survey students on enjoyment of ffv ffv=fresh fruits & vegetables Food Service Manager Teachers, staff, students Yes, working with our new FSMC Increased knowledge of nutrition program for school staff a.
+Provide teachers and staff with school nutrition program guidelines b.
+Discuss SNP guidelines with school staff during PD Day c.
+Follow-up mid-year to discuss updates and challenges to program and determine additional communication needs Professional development day Follow up teacher survey/email to ensure the information about the SNP has been provided and if they desire additional information about the program.
+Principal & Food & Nutrition Team Teachers and Staff In progress Encourage consumption of healthy choices a.
+Introduce SNP to students by using the menu, website, and promotional materials. b.
+Verbally talk to students about healthful food choices c. survey students to determine level of acceptance and satisfaction of items Every day of school year Increase or decrease of participation on days new items are introduced Visual observation during meal service times Students, staff and teachers Yes, working with our new fsmc